haxnat07/microservices/README.md

 # MicroServices

-A basic level microservice demo
+A basic level microservice architecture demo
 Separate microservices project
 Generate token to authenticate users to access api
 UUID is used as a unique identifier in our system to ensure that each item and order has a globally distinct identification, facilitating reliable data management and preventing collisions in distributed microservices architecture.